WICG Specification

 Get Started

-The HTML-in-Canvas API is available today in Chrome Canary behind the canvas-draw-element flag.
+The HTML-in-Canvas API is available today in Chrome Canary and Brave Stable (Chromium 147+) behind the canvas-draw-element flag.
 Enable it, open a demo, and start experimenting.